ScilifelabDataCentre/OrderPortal/README.md

    more orders, and to follow the progress of their own orders.
 The "customer" of the facility.

-2. Staff: Facility staff, who may view all orders.
+2. Staff: Facility staff, who may view all orders, but not change anything.

-3. Admin: System administrators, who are allowed to view and edit all aspects of the system that can be modified via the web interface.
+3. Admin: Facility administrators, a.k.a. project coordinators, who are allowed to view and edit all aspects of the system that can be modified via the web interface.
 This includes processing orders, modifying the order fields, and handling user accounts.

 User accounts can be set as disabled, for example if the person leaves her position, or as a means of blocking invalid use.
 Deletion of a